Ali-Dabiri/Portfolio_Python-Django/News_Pipeline/Reuters_Scraper/Reuters_Gold_News_Search/README.md

 ```

 **Requirements include:**
-- `selenium`: To automate interactions with the Reuters website.
+- `selenium`: For web interaction automation with Reuters.
-- `webdriver_manager`: For automatically downloading and managing the ChromeDriver.
+- `webdriver_manager`: For automatic ChromeDriver management.
-- `chromedriver_autoinstaller`: To keep the driver updated.
+- `chromedriver_autoinstaller`: To ensure the latest version of ChromeDriver is always available.

 ## Usage
-To run the script, simply execute the following command:
+To execute the script, run:

 ```bash
 python Reuters_Gold_News_Search.py
 ```

-The script will:
+The script performs the following steps:
-1. Navigate to the Reuters search page for "commodity gold."
+1. Navigates to the Reuters search page for "commodity gold."
-2. Manage cookies and dismiss pop-ups.
+2. Handles cookies and pop-ups for smooth navigation.
-3. Scroll through pages, navigate to the next page, and gather article titles.
+3. Scrolls through pages, retrieves article titles, and filters news from the last six months.
-4. Save extracted data from multiple pages into `Reuters_Gold_News_Search_Data.csv`.
+4. Saves the extracted data into a CSV file named `Reuters_Gold_News_Search_Data.csv`.

 ## Project Structure
-- `Reuters_Gold_News_Search.py`: The main script for scraping Reuters across multiple pages.
+- `Reuters_Gold_News_Search.py`: The main script, including methods for page navigation, data extraction, and date-based filtering.
-- `Reuters_Gold_News_Search_Data.csv`: Output file containing page URL, title, and news article titles.
+- `Reuters_Gold_News_Search_Data.csv`: Output file containing page URL, title, news titles, and publication dates.

 ## Output
-The extracted news titles are saved in a CSV file with the following columns:
+The extracted data is saved in a CSV file with the following columns:
 - **URL Address**: The URL of each Reuters page.
-- **Page Title**: Title of the Reuters page.
+- **Page Title**: The title of each Reuters page.
+- **News Title**: Extracted news titles.
-- **News Title**: Titles of news articles extracted from each page.
+- **News Date**: Publication date of each news article, limited to the last six months.

 ## License
 This project is licensed under the MIT License.